s1lv3r-website/astro-rewrite/src/blogposts/btrfs-on-luks-with-tpm2-unlock-in-arch.md

 So far I've only set up signing of the images themselves (which can *technically* be booted directly), however if I want to ever use a bootloader for multiple OSes or kernels I'll have to sign it too (less I disable secure boot every time, which isn't particularly favorable).

 For pacman, this is luckily decently simple.
-I'll need to install two hooks:
+I'll need to install two hooks to `/etc/pacman.d/hooks/`:

 * [`80-sign-systemd-boot.hook`](/uploaded/80-sign-systemd-boot.hook) - As the name implies, this hook signs the systemd-boot efi binary.
 * [`95-update-systemd-boot.hook`](/uploaded/95-update-systemd-boot.hook) - This restarts the systemd-boot updater, ensuring the new version of the binary is put into place immediately